alexandrainst/laerebogen/DATASET_README.md

 An instruction-following dataset for Danish.

-This dataset features XXX examples of multi-turn conversations in Danish, designed to train instruction-following models, with a commercially usable license.
+This dataset features 216,253 examples of multi-turn conversations in Danish, designed to train instruction-following models, with a commercially usable license.

 ## Dataset Structure